Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Alfred called for his men to form an army and attack the Danes.
 He ordered the army to meet at a location known as Egbert's Stone and seven weeks after Easter an army was formed.
 Once formed the army quickly moved towards Guthrum and the Danes and the two armies met at Edington.
 The battle at Edington was won by Alfred and the Danes retreated to Chippenham.
 The Danes were surrounded and surrendered.
 Guthrum along with several other high ranking members of the Danish army were converted to Christianity under Alfred's sponsorship.
 Guthrum and Alfred agreed on peace terms and the Danes returned to their holdings in East Anglia known as the Danelaw.

 Alfred took full control of London and strengthened its defences in defiance against Viking attacks.
 London had not been a capital town before now but Alfred raised London's status.At some point in this period of time Alfred and Guthrum signed a treaty agreeing to several conditions.
 The first condition being a boundary thought to define the extent of the Danelaw, the area where the Vikings were living in England.

-Guthrum died in 890 and his peace agreements with Alfred were maintained by his successor.
+Guthrum, the king of the Danish Vikings in the Danwlaw died in 890.
+The peace agreements with King Alfred were maintained by his successor.